-Perhaps the most common songwriting mistake that I’ve seen kill a song…
+Perhaps the most common songwriting mistakes that I’ve seen kill a song…

 If I had to choose one songwriting mistake I’ve seen over and over in mentoring sessions through the years, it would be “writing clever instead of writing real.”
 Throughout the entire writing process I am asking myself, does this feel real?
 Could this have really happened?
 Does this sound like something someone would say or does it just sound like a clever line?
 When someone hears your song for the first time, real hits them first before they even fully understand what your song is about.
 Nothing loses the listener faster than a line in song that’s not believable or sounds “written.”
 This could also be looked at as writing from the head instead of the heart.
 Here are a few ways to make sure your song is “Real.”

 Always write true statements.

 “Everyone knows love is just a game” is not a true statement because not everyone feels that way.
 But- “Some may say that love is just a game” is true because some people feel that way.
 This may seem like a small point but it is huge.
 Always write true statements.
 People can’t argue with truth.
 It’s real and affects people, even if they don’t like it, it affects them.

 Write the songs truth and not your truth.